 Congratulations!
 You’re preparing to make an offer.
-Although your agent and Landed Account Manager will look through your offer details, we want you to feel empowered with the information you need throughout the offer process.
+Although your agent and Landed point person will look through your offer details, we want you to feel empowered with the information you need throughout the offer process.
 Below, we cover a few key components of putting together an offer.

 After visiting a few open houses, you may have found the one you are ready to call home.
 You will work with your agent to draft an offer package to submit.
 Here are some things you may want to pay close attention to and discuss with your agent as you prepare your offer: